claucia/cs50x-final-project/README.md

 flask_login helps with user authentication (telling who the user is), but it does not support authorisation (telling what the user can do).

-As the application uses have two types of user (`admin` and `physician`) it became necessary to create a custom decorator for checking the user role (see `utils.py`).
+As the application have two types of user (`admin` and `physician`) it became necessary to create a custom decorator for checking the user role (see `utils.py`).
 It was inspired in this [post](https://stackoverflow.com/a/52323346) from Stack Overflow:

 ```python
 # Decorator to authorize access by roles